 - meets if required with appropriate stakeholders of the firms on an annual basis

-- is responsible for approving any annual reports required under the relevant governance code (currently in Netherlands) based upon reports drafted in the relevant country and with the acknowledgement of the relevant responsible partners as to the accuracy and completeness of such documents.
+- is responsible for approving any annual reports required under the relevant governance code based upon reports drafted in the relevant country and with the acknowledgement of the relevant responsible partners as to the accuracy and completeness of such documents.
 The relevant responsible partners make themselves available to the PIC on a timely basis as required.

 The PIC agrees procedures for dealing with any disagreements between it and the GGC, GEB or any other parts of the group governance structure or between it and the firm in those countries where the firm applies an audit firm governance code or equivalent.

 The PIC approves any reports published at group level in relation to its membership, activities or conclusions.

 The PIC uses its best endeavours to comply with the audit firm governance codes of Ireland and the United Kingdom and those, or their equivalent, in any other countries applicable to the firm in the future except to the extent that it is agreed by the PIC to depart from a particular provision and this decision is supported by the GGC.
 The relevant partners in each country provide the PIC, at least annually, with a summary of the key elements of the governance codes including actual or expected changes or amendments.

 The PIC is given access to the information which members of the committee regard as necessary to performing their role.

 Appropriate professional indemnity cover is in place in respect of any legal action against any independent non-executive.

 The independent non-executives have the right to obtain independent professional advice in respect of their duties, subject to prior agreement with the chairman of the GGC.
 Such agreement would not be unreasonably withheld.